Full Stack Web Development Internship Program

 ClassName obj = new ClassName();

-Object-oriented programming or popularly known as OOPs is a programming model or approach where the programs are organized around objects rather than logic and functions.
-In other words, OOP mainly focuses on the objects that are required to be manipulated instead of logic.
-This approach is ideal for the programs large and complex codes and needs to be actively updated or maintained.
+Object-oriented programming, or OOP, is a programming model or approach in which programs are organized around objects rather than logic and functions.
+In other words, OOP mainly focuses on the objects that need to be manipulated instead of logic.
+This approach is ideal for large and complex programs and needs to be actively updated or maintained.

 Object-Oriented Programming or OOPs is a programming style that is associated with concepts like: